seasonedfish/fishersun.com/src/content/posts/using-a-built-in-binding-thats-shadowed/index.md

 After publishing this post, I received a comment that pointed out that that if we use the global scope, `Map` can be redefined to something else in a different module, potentially leading to unexpected behavior or security risks.

-I thought of about the problem some more, and I came up with a better way.
+I thought about the problem some more, and I came up with a better way.
 We can re-export `Map` from a `builtins.ts` module: this way we keep using the module scope and avoid the global scope.

 ```typescript